-The following section describes the payments and benefits that would have become payable to our NEOs in connection with a termination of their employment and/or a change in control of our Company occurring on
+The following section describes the payments and benefits that would have become payable to our NEOs in connection with a termination of their employment and/or a change in control of our Company occurring on December 31, 2021 and describes certain benefits that Mr. Del Rio, Mr. Lindsay and Mr. Montague became entitled to after December 31, 2021 that impact equity awards granted in 2022 or thereafter.

-December 31, 2020.
 Please see "Compensation Discussion and Analysis" for a discussion of how the level of these payments and benefits was determined.